dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 By the way, did you notice how both decorators are completely focused?
 They each have just a single responsibility.
 This makes them easy to understand, easy to change—this is what the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) is about.

-The downside of these changes is that it can require a lot of boilerplate code to wire up all the classes that depend on a command handler; but at least the rest of the application is oblivious to this change.
+The consequence of these changes is that it can require a lot of boilerplate code to wire up all the classes that depend on a command handler; but at least the rest of the application is oblivious to this change.
 When dealing with any more than a few dozen of command handlers you should consider using a Dependency Injection library.
 Such a library can automate this wiring for you and will assist in making this area of your application maintainable.

+{{% callout NOTE %}}
-The system obviously depends on the correct wiring of these dependencies.
-Wrapping the deadlock retry behavior with the transaction behavior, for instance, would lead to unexpected behavior (a database deadlock typically has the effect of the database rolling back the transaction, while leaving the connection open), but this is isolated to the part of the application that wires everything together.
+The system obviously depends on the correct wiring of these decorators.
+Wrapping the deadlock retry behavior with the transaction behavior, for instance, would lead to unexpected behavior, as a database deadlock typically has the effect of the database rolling back the transaction, while leaving the connection open.
+But this is isolated to the part of the application that wires everything together.
 Again, the rest of the application is oblivious.
+{{% /callout %}}

-Both the transaction logic and deadlock retry logic are examples of [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
-The use of decorators to add cross-cutting concerns is the cleanest and most effective way to apply these common features I ever came across.
-It is a form of [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
-Besides these two examples, there are many other cross-cutting concerns I can think of that can be added fairly easy using decorators:
+Both the transaction logic and deadlock retry logic are examples of [Cross-Cutting Concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
+The use of decorators to add Cross-Cutting Concerns is the cleanest and most effective way to apply these common features I ever came across.
+It is a form of [Aspect-Oriented Programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
+Besides these two examples, there are many other Cross-Cutting Concerns I can think of that can be added fairly easy using decorators:

 * [checking the authorization](https://github.com/dotnetjunkie/solidservices/issues/4) of the current user before commands get executed,
-* [validating](https://simpleinjector.org/aop#decoration) commands before commands get executed,
+* [validating](https://simpleinjector.org/aop+decoration) commands before they get executed,
 * profiling the duration of executing commands,
 * building an audit trail of commands,
 * logging execution failures